jupyter/governance/conduct/conduct_enforcement.md

   case, the group chair will deliver that reprimand to the individual(s) over email, cc'ing the group.
 * A public reprimand.
-In this case, the committee chair will deliver that reprimand in the same venue that the violation occurred (i.e. in the gitter chat room for a gitter chat room violation; email for an email violation, etc.).
+In this case, the committee chair will deliver that reprimand in the same venue that the violation occurred, within the limits of practicality.
+E.g., the original mailing list for an email violation, but a for a chat room discussion where the person/context may be gone, they can be reached by other means.
 The group may choose to publish this message elsewhere for documentation purposes.
 * A request for a public or private apology, assuming the reporter agrees to this idea: they may at their discretion refuse futher contact with the violator.
 The chair will deliver this request.
 The committee may, if it